Bastille Day military parade

 It is a popular event in France, broadcast live on television; it is also one of the oldest regular military parades in the world.
 In some years, invited detachments of foreign troops take part in the parade and foreign statesmen attend as guests.
-Smaller military parades are held in French garrison cities, most notably Marseille, Toulon, Brest, Rochefort and Belfort.
+Smaller military parades are held in French garrison cities, most notably Marseille, Toulon, Brest, Rochefort, Belfort, and Nice.

 Organisation and parade summary

 As the President of France arrives via a convoy of the Republican Guard to the Arc de Triomphe, he is greeted by the parade commander, who informs him that the parade is now ready for inspection.
 He then rides the Chief of Defense Staff's vehicle to inspect the troops on the Champs-Elysées escorted by troopers and officers of the Republican Guard's cavalry regiment and its mounted band, waving on the crowds lining up on the boulevard.
 After he disembarks from the vehicle he finishes the inspection through one done for the Republican Guard Infantry units, then walks to the stage on the Place de la Concorde to meet the dignitaries present.

 In recent years the parade has started with military bands from the French Armed Forces taking the stage with band exhibitions and drill shows, sometimes including displays from foreign service troops and mounted units; plus military and civil choirs singing classic French patriotic songs.
 This opening ends with the playing of La Marseillaise, the National Anthem of France.

 The parade opens with cadets from the military schools in order of seniority: the École Polytechnique, the Saint-Cyr and the École Navale, followed by newer academies.
 Competition between those schools often led to some practical pranks: Polytechnique is a highly selective engineer school, considered as the most difficult in France, whose students reverse most of the time to civilian occupation while Saint Cyr is a professional officer school.
 As a consequence, students from the first have occasionally "mined" the path for their colleagues using sticky or slippery products.

 The Patrouille de France leads the fly-past of the French Air Force and Naval Aviation.